Dinacoding/vinotype/README.md

 - Features the logo on the left
 - Contains the links for the wines on the right.
-- Includes a button to switch the language other than English

 2. Search bar, it is on the content area in the Hero Section